MortenJohansson/personal-website/README.md

 - each project has a description of the project
 - each project shows which technologies were used for that project

-Technolgies/Skills Section:

-- list of current knowledge of languages and tools

 Contact Section:

-- section of how to contact me and my "working" hours
+- section of how to contact me

 #### Features Left to Implement